 Conductive-Hearing loss Effects the middle ear structures or the outer ear.
 Common causes ar, otitis media (glue ear), tympanic membrane perforations, or trauma to the middle ear ossicles.

-Hearing Services Voucher If you are an eligible pensioner or veteran you may apply for a hearing services voucher.
+Hearing Services Program (HSP) If you are an eligible pensioner or veteran you may apply for a hearing services voucher.
 This includes people on a disability pension, or dependants of a pension card holder.
-Eligibilty criteria can change, so for full details please call us on 6021 7500 for more information.
+Eligibility criteria can change, so for full details please call us on 6021 7500 for more information.